OlwenPearce/utilty-scripts/readMe.md

 ### Further improvements
 Possible further improvements are:
-- copy the event into a group calendar (e.g. "department holiday calendar") as well as personal calendar
 - use a different CalendarApp function to mark out of office instead of creating the event
 - also look for "your time off has been updated" type emails and update based on this